iTwenty/personal-website/content/posts/05-swiftui-drawerview-p1/index.md

 }
 ```

-Main content and drawer content can be different types of views.
+1. Main content and drawer content can be different types of views.
 So DrawerView needs two different generic types to represent them.
+2. The boolean binding is not used for now, but we will use it later to close the drawer when any part of main content is tapped.

+### Lay things out
 We need to make sure that main view occupies the full size of the screen and drawer view occupies full height and some fraction of main view's width.
 We want this fraction to be easily configurable.
 In SwiftUI, the way to read the size of any view is by using [`GeometryReader`](https://developer.apple.com/documentation/swiftui/geometryreader).
 GeometryReader constructor takes a single closure and passes an instance of `GeometryProxy` to this closure.
 Using this proxy, we can get (among other things) the size of the view containing the GeometryReader[^geometryreader_swiftui_lab].

 ```swift